Surrogate distributed radiological sources III: quantitative distributed source reconstructions: Methods

 To evaluate the quality of a reconstructed radiation image~$\bvec{\hat{w}}$ compared to its corresponding ground truth image $\bvec{w}$, we will typically consider three metrics: (1) the ratio of total reconstructed and true activities,

 (2) the normalized root-mean-square error (NRMSE),

 and (3) the structure coefficient from Eq.~10 of Ref.~\cite{wang2004image},

 for some small stabilizing constant $\epsilon > 0$.
 We note that the structure coefficient,~$s$, is essentially the Pearson correlation coefficient between the image pixel intensities.
-The activity ratio, $R_\text{tot}$, is chosen to give an overall intensity accuracy (closer to $1$ is better), the NRMSE is chosen to measure the average intensity similarity over the image independent of pixel position and normalized by the true total (closer to $0$ is better), and the structure metric,~$s$, is chosen to measure \textit{perceived} image similarity (closer to $1$ is better).
+The activity ratio, $R_\text{tot}$, is chosen to give an overall intensity accuracy (closer to $1$ is better), the NRMSE is chosen to measure the average intensity similarity over the image independent of pixel position and normalized by the true range (closer to $0$ is better), and the structure metric,~$s$, is chosen to measure \textit{perceived} image similarity (closer to $1$ is better).
 In Figs.~\ref{fig:imaging_study_low}, \ref{fig:imaging_study_high}, \ref{fig:altitude_study}--\ref{fig:speed_study}, and~\ref{fig:regularizer0_study}--\ref{fig:raster_spacing_study}, these metrics are displayed on each reconstructed activity image.

-Because the on-field source distributions consisted of ${\leq}100$ individual point sources specifically configured to emulate continuous distributed sources, for the purposes of quantitative image comparison the ``true'' images $\bvec{w}$ are generated by interpolating the point source arrays to $1$-m pitch continuous ground truth images with the same average activity concentrations.
+Because the on-field source distributions consisted of ${\leq}100$ individual point sources specifically configured to emulate continuous distributed sources, for the purposes of quantitative image comparison the ``true'' images $\bvec{w}$ are generated by interpolating the designed point source arrays to $1$-m-pixel continuous ground truth images with the same average activity concentrations.

 While reconstructed images are computed over the entire $125\, \text{m} \times 80\, \text{m}$ field, much of that area has zero source present, and, as shown in Section~\ref{sec:results}, correspondingly quite low reconstructed activity compared to the areas with source present.
-Thus, to reduce the extent to which image quality metrics are dominated by near-zero comparisons, we compute the image quality metrics over smaller subsets of the image space.
-In particular, we compute the NRMSE using only pixels with non-zero activity in the interpolated ground truth distributions, and compute the structure metric in the domain $x \in [40, 120] \cap y \in [0, 80]$~m.
+Thus, to reduce the extent to which image quality metrics are dominated by near-zero comparisons, we compute the structure and NRMSE metrics over a smaller subset of the image space, namely $x \in [40, 120] \cap y \in [0, 80]$~m.